Haxby railway station: Reopening

 There has been talk of reopening a station at Haxby since the 1980s as the town has grown and to help reduce road congestion into York including around York station.
 The reopening plan was approved by York City Council in 1997 and was part of the 2001 local transport plan.
 The plans continued to be shelved for a number of reasons, but Network Rail said in 2006 that it would provisionally support the reopening of this station.
 Funding for re-opening the station was announced in early 2009, with a target date for opening in January 2013, but the plans were put on hold in June 2010 until the amount of public money necessary for the works can be clarified.

 The possibility of re-opening Haxby station was revived by an announcement by City of York Council along with several of other transport related schemes in September 2012.
 The New Stations Study by West Yorkshire Metro in 2014 recommended further study of the site, and the City of York Council estimated that 22,000 people lived within 3 mi of the proposed station.

 In 2020, it was announced that the government would provide funding for further studies into the reopening of the station, and in early 2021, York City Council bought 6.8 acre of land beside the proposed new station's location.

 In November 2020 it was announced that Haxby station had been successful in its application for money from the New Stations Fund.
+Towards the end of 2022, the council intended to submit an application to the Department of Transport for the new station, with a projected opening time of 2024 at a cost of £24 million.
+However, disagreements about the location of the new station delayed the submission until May 2023, and a decision would not be taken until August 2023.
+Detailed plans were submitted to York City Council in February 2024.
+The station is projected to have two platforms, a 154 space car park, a taxi rank and a bus stop.
+Construction was expected to start in spring 2025, however, due to financial issues, government money was withdrawn from various railway schemes in July 2024.
+The City of York Council stated that they remain committed to the scheme.

+Construction of the new station is now projected to begin during 2026, subject to planning consent and confirmation of funding.